Food Apartheid

 Increase supplemental food and nutrition dollars.
 Restore, increase, and protect food and nutrition programs, such as the Supplemental Nutrition Assistance Program (SNAP) in the U.S. Ensure these programs are more accessible and effective by removing discriminatory barriers and expanding the healthy food options available through them.

 Incentivize retailers to provide healthy food.
+The term "food swamp" was coined by researchers to describe neighborhoods with an abundance of unhealthy food options relative to healthy food options, who found a link between food swamps, diet-related behavior, and obesity.
 Tax breaks and other government incentives can support corner stores in carrying more nutritious food, help co-op grocery stores launch, and encourage established grocers to open in underserved areas.
 Keep in mind that community ownership is a key component of grocer success, as simply opening a supermarket in a food-insecure area is not a guaranteed solution.

 Make zoning laws food friendly.
 Zoning ordinances can play a part in allowing and incentivizing food equity by explicitly permitting urban farms, farmers’ markets, and agricultural structures (such as greenhouses).
 Such ordinances open the door for creative solutions like bus-stop farmers’ markets, which help alleviate transportation challenges that many living under food apartheid face.